jfroment/seedbox/doc/configuration.md

 Let's say you want to add a container nginx without interfering or creating conflicts in this git repository.
 That's possible.

-Start by creating a files named nginx.yaml in the [services/custom/](services/custom/) directory:
+Start by creating a file named nginx.yaml in the [services/custom/](services/custom/) directory:

 ```yaml
 services: